archusXIV/dotfiles/polybar/polybar.wiki/Configuration.md

 ;   none
 tray-position =

-; If true, the bar will not shift its
+; @deprecated in favor of new tray module since version 3.7.0 ; If true, the bar will not shift its
 ; contents when the tray changes tray-detached = false

-; Tray icon max size
-tray-maxsize = 16
+; @deprecated in favor of new tray module since version 3.7.0 ; Tray icon max size tray-maxsize = 16